tammytran134/MDIndexing_CrustyDB/milestone-qo.md

 - If you know some part of the milestone is incomplete, write up what parts are not working, how close you think you are, and what part(s) you got stuck on.

+## Additional Tips
+If you run `cargo test -p queryexe` before implementing anything, you will see 33 passed tests.
+This is because several operators have been implemented.
+Your goal is to implement aggregate and join to pass the rest of the test cases without breaking other passed tests.
+If you want to run test cases under a particular operator - use `cargo test -p queryexe opiterator::<op to test>` , e.g. `cargo test -p queryexe opiterator::join`